-&lt;sup>2 Updated Inventory of Evidence-Based, Research-Based and Promising Practices.
+9 Updated Inventory of Evidence-Based, Research-Based and Promising Practices.
 Evidence Based Practice Institute & WSIPP. www.wsipp.wa.gov.
 June 2013.

+The 2014 Legislature enacted Engrossed Substitute House Bill 2164 (Chapter 117, Laws of 2014), allowing JR to expand evidence-based aftercare to youth with certain firearm offenses.
 This included parole and other interventions such as Aggression Replacement Training (ART) and FFT.
 This opportunity to serve more youth with parole aftercare is, in part, a result of the effectiveness of FFP at reducing recidivism.
-Today, there are youth who release from JR without parole.
+Since the 2008 budget cuts, however, there are youth who release from JR without parole.
 They lack the support and structure of FFP aftercare and reinforcement to connect to services and resources in their community that will help them be more successful.

-In the last several years, reentry principles and orientation have been embedded into the FFP counselor's work.
+In the last several years, the principles of youth and family guided transition and reentry activities have been embedded into the FFP Counselor's work.
 This infusion aptly supports the Governor's Executive Order 16-05: Building Safe and Strong Communities through Successful Reentry: "research shows that effective juvenile reentry programs can reduce juvenile recidivism and improve long term outcomes for youth..."
 In particular, enhancements to reentry practices include youth, family, and community focused planning meetings which occur prior to the youth's release.
 These meetings result in a tailored reentry plan developed by the youth and family that identifies key services and supports they are willing to participate in when the youth returns to their community.